jingjuewang/BoostingFromScratch/README.md

 # BoostingFromScratch

-Construct an Ada Boost from scratch.
+Construct an AdaBoost from scratch.
 And compare its performance with the performance of XGBoost package.